Towards Logarithmic GLSM: The r-spin case: Logarithmic fields

 Let $\cC_3 \to (\cC_3',\omega^{\log}_{\cC_3'/\spec R})^{1/r}$ be the twisted stable map extending the spin structure over $\eta$.
 Then we obtain a (not necessarily representable) spin bundle $\cL_3$ over $\cC_3$.
 We next compare $C_3$ and $C_i$ for $i=1,2$.

-Set $U_i^{(0)} = C_3$ for $i=1,2$.
+For $i = 1, 2$, set $U_i$ be the complement in $C_3$ of all trees of rational components contracted by $C_3 \to C_i$.
+More explicitly, set $U_i^{(0)} = C_3$.
 Let $U_i^{(k+1)}$ be obtained by removing from $U_i^{(k)}$ the rational components with precisely one special point in $U_i^{(k)}$ and that are contracted in $C_i$.
-Note that these removed rational components need not be proper, and their closure may have more than one special points in $C_3$.
 We observe that this process must stop after finitely many steps.
 Denote by $U_i \subset C_3$ the resulting open subset.

 \begin{lemma} \begin{enumerate} \item $U_1 \cup U_2 = C_3$. \item $C_3 \setminus U_1 \subset U_2$ and $C_3 \setminus U_2 \subset U_1$. \end{enumerate} \end{lemma} \begin{proof} Suppose $z \in C_3 \setminus (U_1\cup U_2) \neq \emptyset$.
 Then there is a tree of rational curves in $C_3$ attached to $z$ and contracted in both $C_1$ and $C_2$.
 This contradicts the assumption on $C_3$.
 Statement (2) follows from (1). \end{proof}